GSAS enables students to coordinate their studies for an additional advanced degree.

 Combine your Harvard College AB with an AM or SM

 Eligible Harvard College students may apply to GSAS, typically in the fall of their junior year, to earn an AM or SM degree through the Concurrent Master's program during their final year of undergraduate study.
+If you are eligible for advanced standing, please consult the Office of Undergraduate Education for more information.

 - Review information about the Concurrent Master’s program from the Office of Undergraduate Education (OUE) and information about the intended master’s program.